 Unless there has been an arithmetical error or the employee consents to this, excess payments made to an employee as a result of failure to enforce the law (e.g., failure to withhold taxes) cannot be recovered by the employer by deduction from later payments.
-The top rate of income tax is 25% on monthly income over AZN 2,500.

-Taxable income will generally include all bonuses, non-arms' length transactions and benefits-inkind other than those of a social nature.
+Taxable income will generally include all bonuses, non-arms' length transactions and benefits-in-kind other than those of a social nature.
 There are, however, certain exceptions.

 An employee's social security contributions are three percent of employee remuneration.
 The contribution is paid to the Social Protection Fund (SPF).
-The employer's social security contributions are 22% of total remuneration.
 In general, the base for calculating income taxes is the same for calculating social security contributions, but there are some important differences.
 For instance, sick leave allowances are subject to tax but are not subject to social security contributions.